 Traditional Zuppa Toscana originated in the Tuscany area and in its classic form, would include cannelini beans and tons of veggies, like zucchini, carrots, celery, potatoes, kale and even tomato pulp.
 It would also include Italian bacon, chili powder and toasted bread.
 It makes me think more of a minestrone.
 That’s definitely not how we picture Zuppa Toscana in the U.S.

 The Americanized version of Zuppa Toscana, that is so popular in the United States, eliminates beans and most of the vegetables in the soup.
 It also adds heavy cream and amps up the calories substantially.
-Since I’m doing Whole 30, this month, my version will be a modified version that comes somewhere in the middle of the classic and American recipes.
+Since I’m doing Whole 30, this month; and super conscious of gluten free, grain free, eating, my version will be a modified version that comes somewhere in the middle of the classic and American recipes.

 I minced the vegetables up, finely, in my food processor.
 Then I cooked them down in part of the chicken stock until they all but disappeared.
 After that, I used my stick blender to finish them off. lol No one in my family will EVER be able to detect them, except for the lovely flavors.
 That’s a win for Mom.
 Thank you very much.